DSOlab/widera_2023_access/PartB.md

 IPGP and CLS will introduce NTUA to the IDS community, thus enabling further long-term networking in a high-caliber service with prestigious international members.

-Co-authorship of one scientific paper, to be published in peer-reviewed journal, and at least one scientific publication submitted to an international conference.

 **Deliverable D2.1.1**:
 Co-supervision of one PhD dissertation and one post-doc.
-**Deliverable D2.1.2**:
-Co-authorship of one scientific paper in peer-reviewed journal and one publication in international conference.

 **Task 2.2 Knowledge Transfer: SLR** <a name="wp2-t2-2"></a>
 Inclusion of GFZ personnel in at least one PhD dissertation carried out in NTUA.